erichocean/blossom/README.md

 Blossom - Modern, Cross-Platform Application Framework
 ======================================================

-**The Blossom 1.0.0-beta.1 was released March 1, 2012.**
+**NEW!** Blossom 1.0.0-beta.1 was released on March 1, 2012.
+Here's the release notes:

+> Blossom's API and feature set are now stable enough to begin developing production applications with, and Blossom includes the latest Statechart and Datastore code from SproutCore 1.8.

-_This is an early beta for experienced SproutCore developers targeting the latest releases of the Google Chrome and Apple Safari desktop web browsers.
+> This is an early beta for experienced SproutCore developers targeting the latest releases of the Google Chrome and Apple Safari desktop web browsers.
-The API is 99.9% stable (the only changes will be to accommodate bug fixes)._
+The public API is 99.9% stable (the only breaking changes going forward will be to accommodate bug fixes).

+> Only Blossom's application framework differs from SproutCore in terms of the public API (the foundation and datastore frameworks remain unchanged), so the vast majority of your existing knowledge re: how to write SproutCore apps still applies.

+> Note: Print-to-PDF support is missing, although Blossom's drawing model does support it correctly, so any SC.View and/or SC.Layer drawing code you write today will be supported when Print-to-PDF is enabled in a future release.

 Blossom extends the reach of traditional SproutCore applications beyond the web browser by re-architecting the view layer to be HTML and CSS-independent.